mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/alerting-overview/index.md

  - url: http://webhook.marathon.l4lb.thisdcos.directory:1234
 ```

-### Pager Duty
+### PagerDuty
-Configuring pager duty with alert manager :
+To configure PagerDuty with Alertmanager :

-1.First we need to create a service in PagerDuty, and obtain an integration key
+1. Create a service in PagerDuty, and obtain an integration key.

-2.Go to the “Services” page in PagerDuty:
+2. Go to the “Services” page in PagerDuty:

-3.Click “+ Add New Service”:
+3. Click “+ Add New Service”:

-4.Note down the Integration Key:
+4. Note down the Integration Key:

-  Sample configuration for Pager duty setup to be added in alert manager configuration yml.
+Here is a sample configuration for adding a PagerDuty setup to the Alertmanager configuration yml.

 ```
 receivers: